-What are the Advantages of Buying Health Insurance Through an Agent?
+What are the Advantages of Buying Health Insurance Through a Licensed Insurance Agent?

-Working with an agent offers many advantages, such as:
+Working with a licensed insurance agent offers many advantages, such as:

 - Advice: Searching for health insurance on your own can potentially be overwhelming.
-By working with an agent, you have a knowledgeable insurance consultant to help you navigate the health insurance waters so you can focus on priority number one: running your company.
+By working with a licensed insurance agent, you have a knowledgeable insurance resource to help you navigate the health insurance waters so you can focus on priority number one: running your company.

-What You Should Expect From a Good Insurance Agent
+What You Should Expect From a Good Licensed Insurance Agent

-Your business and employees mean a lot to you, so it’s only fair that your agent puts a lot into helping you with health insurance small business solutions.
-These are a few of the main things you should expect from a good insurance agent.
+Your business and employees mean a lot to you, so it’s only fair that your licensed insurance agent puts a lot into helping you with health insurance small business solutions.
+These are a few of the main things you should expect from a good licensed insurance agent.

-- Be there: A good agent should keep in touch throughout the year, not just when it’s time to renew.
-Whether it’s through periodic phone calls or visits to your place of business, your agent should take an active role in keeping tabs on your health insurance needs.
+- Be there: A good licensed insurance agent should keep in touch throughout the year, not just when it’s time to reapply.
+Whether it’s through periodic phone calls or visits to your place of business, your licensed insurance agent should take an active role in keeping tabs on your health insurance needs.

-- Do follow-up assessments: A good agent should find out how employees are using their group health insurance to start planning for the next coverage year.
+- Do follow-up assessments: A good licensed insurance agent should find out how employees are using their group health insurance to start planning for the next coverage year.

-If I Already Have Group Coverage, Do I Need to Wait Until My Renewal Period to Meet With an Agent?
+If I Already Have Group Coverage, Do I Need to Wait Until My Renewal Period to Meet With a Licensed Insurance Agent?

 Not at all.
-The sooner you can meet with an agent to evaluate your current group health policy the better.
+The sooner you can meet with a licensed insurance agent to evaluate your current group health policy the better.
 Advance planning gives you time to decide which group health coverage would work best with your employee benefit package.
 Imagine trying to figure out your options at the last minute when you already have several priorities to attend to.
 Not only could this be stressful, but you may be more likely to renew a plan that isn’t really working for you just to get it out of the way.
-Rather than take this approach, which could be costly, it’s better to discuss your needs with an agent now.
+Rather than take this approach, which could be costly, it’s better to discuss your needs with a licensed insurance agent now.

 What’s the Application Process for Small Group Health Insurance?

-HealthMarkets is here to help.
-One of our licensed insurance agents will meet with you and each of your employees one-on-one to do a comprehensive needs assessment before you ever complete any paperwork to apply for small group health insurance.
-Our consultation service is free, and you’re never under any obligation to buy.
-Your agent will perform several functions, such as:
+HealthMarkets can help.
+A licensed insurance agent can meet with you and each of your employees one-on-one to do a comprehensive needs assessment before you ever complete any paperwork to apply for small group health insurance.
+The consultation service is at no cost to you, and you’re never under any obligation to buy.
+The licensed insurance agent will perform several functions, such as:

-- Analyze your group health insurance costs: Your agent will perform a thorough cost analysis on what a group health insurance policy could cost your business and compare it to your current health plan, if any.
+- Analyze your group health insurance costs: The licensed insurance agent will perform a thorough cost analysis on what a group health insurance policy could cost your business and compare it to your current health plan, if any.

 - Review options to provide you with the most cost-savings: For example, would a lower monthly premium and higher deductible be more suitable for employees?
 If so, then a high deductible health plan (HDHP) where you pay lower employer premiums may work best.

-- Determine if you need to offer more than one heath plan: Depending on your employees’ diverse needs and your budget, your agent may evaluate if it’s practical to offer more than one plan option.
+- Determine if you need to offer more than one heath plan: Depending on your employees’ diverse needs and your budget, the licensed insurance agent may evaluate if it’s practical to offer more than one plan option.

-After your assessment is complete, your agent may review quotes for different plans available in your area that are most suitable to your needs and budget.
-Once you narrow down your choices, your agent will go over the next steps to apply for coverage.
+After your assessment is complete, the licensed insurance agent may review quotes for different plans available in your area that are most suitable to your needs and budget.
+Once you narrow down your choices, the licensed insurance agent will go over the next steps to apply for coverage.